n1kakk/FleetBid/src/AuctionService/README.md

 - Identity Service: Configured with details from IdentityServiceUrl to validate tokens.

 ### gRPC
-- Service: Provides a gRPC service for efficient communication between microservices.
+Provides a gRPC service for efficient communication between microservices.

-### Dependency Injection
-- Repositories: IAuctionRepo is implemented by AuctionRepo to handle data operations.

 ### Setup and Configuration
 - Services: Configures essential services, including controllers, AutoMapper, MassTransit, authentication, and gRPC.